pstasiak2000/SuperVFM/docs/src/manual.md

 !!! tip
     The GPU array can be converted to a filament structure by calling `convert(VFArr::CUDA.CuMatrix{Float32},VFArrInt::CUDA.CuMatrix{Int32},VFStruct::VortexFilaments)`.
 [WIP!!!]
-    The GPU array can be converted to a filament structure by calling `convert(VFArr::CUDA.CuMatrix{Float32},VFArrInt::CUDA.CuMatrix{Int32},VFStruct::VortexFilaments)`.

 #### Float32 Array
 | Rows |            Variable Description                            |